 - During the rule of Brihadratha, there was an internal revolt led by his army chief Pushyamitra Shunga in about 185 or 186 BCE.

 - Bana describes in Harshacharita how Shunga killed Brihadratha during an army parade.

 - This ended the rule of the Mauryas over Magadha and thence started the Shunga dynasty’s rule.

 - During the reign of the first three Mauryan kings, no foreign power tried to attack India from the north-west as there was a fear of the mighty Mauryan army.

 - But after Ashoka’s death, the kingdom split up into two.
-This led to the Greek king Antiochus to attack India unsuccessfully.
+This led the Greek king Antiochus to attack India unsuccessfully though.

 - But in time, foreign tribes attacked and established their kingdoms on Indian soil.
 The notable ones were the Indo-Greeks, the Sakas and the Kushanas.

 - Some scholars suggest that Ashoka’s policies of non-violence and pacifism led to the weakening of the empire.